Presentations to emergency departments

 Principal diagnosis

-Data on mental health-related ED presentations by principal diagnosis is based on the broad categories within the Mental and behavioural disorders chapter of the ICD‑10‑AM (Chapter 5).
+Diagnostic information on mental health-related ED presentations is based on the broad categories within the Mental and behavioural disorders chapter of the ICD‑10‑AM (Chapter 5).
 More details on diagnosis codes can be found in the data source section.

 Three quarters (75%) of mental health-related ED presentations in Australian public EDs were classified by 4 principal diagnosis groupings in 2022–23 (Figure ED.2):